ckan/ckanext-geoview/README.md

 **Note:** This is a work in progress, if you can help with [OpenLayers](http://openlayers.org) or [Leaflet](http://leafletjs.com/) development, check the Issues section for what needs to be done or add a new issue.

-This extension supports CKAN 2.7 onwards, including Python 3 support on CKAN 2.9 or higher.
+This extension supports CKAN 2.10 onwards.

 ## Installation